 The third point relates to the changes that took place in the scope of the term Shruti and in their infallibility.
-Manu excludes the "Brahamanas" from the category of Shruti as may be seen from the following extract from his Smriti:
+Manu excludes1 the "Brahamanas" from the category of Shruti as may be seen from the following extract from his Smriti:

 "By Sruti is meant the Veda, and by Smriti the institutes of law; the contents of these are not to be questioned by reason, since from them (a knowledge of) duty has shown forth.
-The Brahman who, relying on rationalistic treatises, shall contemn these two primary
+The Brahman who, relying on rationalistic treatises, shall contemn these two primary sources of knowledge must be excommunicated by the virtuous as a sceptic and reviler of the Vedas13.
+To those who are seeking a knowledge of duty, the Sruti is the supreme authority."

-&lt;sup>1 some may dispute this on the ground that the word Veda includes 'Brahmana' also.
+1 some may dispute this on the ground that the word Veda includes 'Brahmana' also.
 This of course is a fact.
 But it seems to me that Manu uses the term Shruti in a restricted sense so as to exclude the Brahmanas.
 This is supported by the fact that there is in the Manu Smriti no reference to the Brahmanas except in one place (iv.
 100) where he says that only the Mantra portion need be studied.